rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I had quite a few eye opening moments when thinking about these topics.
 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.
-I will try to explain psychological terminology but assume readers' (high level) familiarity with concepts of FP and OOP.
+I will try to explain psychological terminology but this post assumes readers' (high level) familiarity with concepts of FP and OOP.

 My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is obviously a human factor underlying these patterns.
 Mental processes involved in writing code are such a fascinating and broad subject.